 This makes LLCs more advantageous than unregistered businesses like sole proprietorships or general partnerships.
 Those business types don’t have personal asset protection.

 Technically speaking, LLCs are a little more complicated to start than sole proprietorships or general partnerships, but those businesses don’t have personal asset protections.
-But compared to corporations (the other popular choice for personal asset protection), LLCs are extremely simple to set up in run.
+But compared to corporations (the other popular choice for personal asset protection), LLCs are simpler to set up and run.

 Are you ready to make New Mexico LLC formation a pleasant experience?
 We can help you do that.
 Our business formation services can help you get started quickly, and our business support services can help your business run smoothly.